publishpress/PublishPress-Future/readme.txt

 ## [4.0.3] - 22 Oct, 2024

+### Changed

+- Add the banner notice to the workflows list screen.

 ### Fixed

 - Fix PHP warning when post attribute is empty in the workflow model (Issue #987, #988).